logself1988/learning-system-programming/docs/cpp/CP5/CP5-1-The-Basics.md

 int &r3 = i3, &r4 = i2;   // r3, r4: references
 ```

+!!! info "the type of a reference and the object to which it refers"
-> With two exceptions that we'll cover in § 2.4.1 (p.
+    With two exceptions that we'll cover in § 2.4.1 (p.
 61) and § 15.2.3 (p.
 601), the type of a reference and the object to which the reference refers must match exactly.

 ``` c++
 int &refVal4 = 10;    // error: initializer must be an object